Alzheimer’s Disease: Early Signs, Risk Factors, And Treatment Options

 Leading a healthy lifestyle may reduce your risk of developing Alzheimer’s disease or slow its progression if you’re already diagnosed.

-Making positive choices like engaging in regular physical activity, maintaining a healthy diet rich in antioxidants and omega-3s, getting enough sleep, and managing stress effectively can all contribute to better brain health.
+Making positive choices like in regular , maintaining a healthy rich in antioxidants and omega-3s, getting enough sleep, and managing stress effectively can all contribute to better brain health.

 Staying socially active and mentally stimulated through activities like reading or learning new skills also helps maintain cognitive function.